Anks2833/Auth_Task/Readme.md

 - Admins can:
   - View a list of users and their current primary devices.
   - Monitor login activity and session details.
-  - Assign realty tasks or other assignments to users.
+  - Assign tasks or other assignments to users.
   - Revoke or change device access for specific users if necessary.

 ## Database Structure

 - **Users Collection**: Stores user information such as email, password, and the details of their primary device (device ID, device name, last login time).
 - **Login Attempts Collection**: Keeps track of login attempts, including device information, login status (pending, approved, rejected), and the time of the attempt.
-- **Admin Tasks Collection**: Records tasks assigned to users by the admin (e.g., realty tasks), including task details and status (assigned, in-progress, completed).
+- **Admin Tasks Collection**: Records tasks assigned to users by the admin, including task details and status (assigned, in-progress, completed).

 ## Backend Flow (Node.js, Express)